 The four bands are, in ascending order, Platinum, Gold, Silver, and Bronze.
-Once you submit a registration form you will be informed of your Band.
+Once you submit an application you will be informed of your provisional band award.

-Please note that your band is based upon your current circumstances and the information that you provide upon registering / applying.
-The greater your housing need, the higher the Banding you will be given.
+Please note that your band is based upon your current housing circumstances and the information that you provide upon registering / applying.
+The greater your housing need, the higher the banding will be.

-A bid is an expression of interest in a property.
+A bid is an expression of interest in a property, there is no monetary value involved.

 Why do I have to bid?

-Bidding is the only means or registering your interest in a particular property.
+Bidding is the only means of registering your interest in a particular property.
 If you do not bid, you will not be considered for any properties.

 What happens after the bidding period closes?

 When the bidding period closes all bids will be reviewed and shortlisted based on a priority needs basis.
-Should the shortlist consist of applicants with the same priority banding, priority will be given to the applicant who has been registered for the longest time.
+Should the shortlist consist of applicants with the same priority banding, priority will be given to the applicant who best fits the property type, then who has been registered for the longest time.

 What happens if I do not bid?